networkteam/redirects_healthcheck/Readme.md

   -v|vv|vvv, --verbose                 Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug
 ```

 Make sure to use the correct `TYPO3_CONTEXT` in order to use a different site variant.
+A mail report is only send in case of broken redirects.